Industries Required To Obtain Stormwater Permits

 Phase II Highlights for Industrial Permits

-- No Exposure Exemptions are now possible under
+- No Exposure Exemptions are now possible under Phase II.

 - Intermodal Surface Transportation Efficiency Act Exemptions lifted under Phase II.
 Municipally owned and operated industrial sources that were exempted by the Intermodal Surface Transportation Efficiency Act of 1991 are no longer exempt from permitting requirements now that Phase II Stormwater regulations are in effect.
 Provisions within Intermodal Surface Transportation Efficiency Act temporarily delayed the deadline for Phase I sources (industrial activities with the exception of power plants, airports, and uncontrolled sanitary landfills) operated by municipalities with populations of less than 100,000 people to obtain an NPDES Stormwater discharge permit.
 Congress delayed the permitting deadline for these facilities to allow small municipalities additional time to comply with NPDES requirements.
 The Phase II Final Rule ended this temporary exemption from permitting.
 Since March 10, 2003, all Intermodal Surface Transportation Efficiency Act-exempted municipally operated industrial activities were required to obtain permit coverage.